sunpy/sunraster/docs/IRISMapCube.rst

 - ``my_cube.data`` : In this attribute, we can find the data array.
 - ``my_cube.wcs`` : This attribute contains the WCS.
 - ``my_cube.mask`` : This attribute can be used to mask some data (eg. the dust particle).
+- ``my_cube.uncertainty`` : The data uncertainty is calculated as the square root of data plus squared reading noise in photon unit.

 We can also print a representation of the IRISMapCube object and we can see something like this: ::